drnpkr/sdn-lab-assignment/README.md

 **NOTE**

-All the files in the =ryu= folder are created by the `root` user.
+All the files in the `ryu` folder are created by the `root` user.
 When you make a copy with `sudo`, the owner will remain the `root` user.
 In this case, the copy cannot be edited by the user `nwen302`.
 It is better to change the file owner with the following command:

 ```bash
 $sudo chown nwen302:nwen302 sw.py